 3. The Notice to the Registrar must be delivered to the CRO not later than 21 days before the Court date.
 Otherwise it cannot be accepted.

 4. The Form 93B.1 must state the annual return year in question, the company's current ARD, and the date to which the extension is sought.
-The time period which may be extended by the Court is the 28 days after the ARD provided for in sections 343(2) and 343(3) Companies Act 2014.
+The time period which may be extended by the Court is the current 56 days after the ARD i.e. the time period within which the company has to file their return.

 5. The CRO will issue a letter acknowledging that the Registrar has been put on Notice to the Applicant or its Solicitor which the company must provide to the Court, along with the Form 93B.1 and Affidavit not later than 4 days before the Court date.